-For setting up a vertical farm on one acre of land it will cost Rs.
+For setting up a vertical farming cost for one acre of land will be cost Rs.
 110 Lakh to Rs.
 150 Lakh except the price of land.
-Vertical farming is expensive too, the produce from vertical farming is much more expensive as compared to conventionally farmed goods.
+Vertical farm is expensive too, the produce from vertical farming is much more expensive as compared to conventionally farmed goods.

-The profitability of vertical farming can be seen by the example that if we grow turmeric in 1 acre, we get the profit of Rs.
+The profitability of vertical farming can be seen by the example that if we grow turmeric in 1 acre, we get the vertical farming profit of Rs.
 2.5 crores.
-Also, Vertical farming is a one-time investment, only on the infrastructure and if farming done properly the investment money can be get back in 1.5 year only.
+Also, Vertical farm is a one-time investment, only on the infrastructure and if farming done properly the investment money can be get back in 1.5 year only.

 While the vertical concept still represents a small part of the global food production industry, the benefits it offers to our ever-expanding population could tilt the farming landscape by 90 degrees.
 Going vertical allows us to put a lot more product in a single spot.
 It allows us to circulate air easier, administer light easier, allows us to have massive growing plants.